GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/extract_jobs.md

 ![User Id - Runtime Secs](../images/extract_jobs/Image6.png)

 ### Extracts By Hour
-A pie chart showing the percentage of extract operations over the hours of the day when they are carried out.
+The pie chart shows the percentage of extract operations over the hours of the day when they are carried out.

 ![Extracts By Hour](../images/extract_jobs/Image7.png)

 ### Extracts By Day of Week
-A pie chart showing the percentage of extract operations over the days of the week.
+The pie chart shows the percentage of extract operations over the days of the week.

 **Note: The data displayed will only be relevant to the timeframe selected in the selection bar at the top of the report.**